When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 42. Bite Me

-Cut some paper bags to various heights and line them up on the floor.
-Players have to pick up the bags and put them onto a table, using only their mouth.
+Cut paper grocery bags to varying heights (10 inches, 8 inches, 4 inches, etc.) and place them on the floor.
+Players must pick up the bags with their mouths and place them on a table.
+No hands allowed, and only feet can touch the floor.

 43. Fruit Re-Roll-Ups